nautobot/nautobot/nautobot/docs/development/index.md

 New users who may choose to install an "LTS" release because it is assumed to be more stable, may almost immediately be presented with breaking changes upon their next upgrade to a "stable" Nautobot release.
 We want to avoid any confusion that may arise between the term "stable" representing our latest stable release compared to "long term support" which is commonly interpreted to represent a stable release.

 Our LTM release will be the last minor version of the previous major release train.
-At the time of this writing `1.5.z` will be our maintenance release of Nautobot for the `1.y` release cycle.
+At the time of this writing `1.5` will be our maintenance release train of Nautobot for the `1.y` release cycle.
 Version 1 of Nautobot had an extended release cycle as it was our first major release of the platform.
 Going forward it can be expected that the `x.3` version of the platform will be the maintenance train of any major version.

 With this schedule you can expect a few things per major/minor release: